-Students in this program may elect to complete a sequence leading to secondary teacher certification.
-For details contact the School of Education.
+Majors interested in high school teaching may elect to complete a sequence of education courses leading to a secondary teacher certification.
+190 credits are required for certification.
+Additional details are contained in the School of Education listing in this Bulletin of Information.